Kuggo/TickNet/README.md

 **Ticknet** is a wireless communication protocol for CPUs in Minecraft, designed to provide instant, reliable messaging across an entire dimension without requiring Redstone wiring or chunk loading.
 Built entirely using vanilla mechanics, Ticknet enables direct communication between nodes without hierarchy, ensuring that any node can send and receive messages efficiently in a cooperative network environment.

 ### Why Ticknet?
-Traditional non instant Redstone wiring introduces a 2-game tick delay every 18 blocks of distance, making long-range communication slow and impractical for CPU-based systems.
+Traditional non-instant Redstone wiring introduces a 2-game tick delay every 18 blocks of distance, making long-range communication slow and impractical for CPU-based systems.
 Ticknet eliminates this limitation by using [**TickLink**](#ticklink) technology, a mechanism that leverages how Minecraft processes game logic to allow instantaneous communication anywhere in the same dimension.
 Since it operates entirely within the game’s existing mechanics, it does not require mods, plugins, or external tools.

 Ticknet’s flat network topology means that every node operates independently without requiring hierarchical structures, relays, or leader elections.
 Nodes can communicate directly without intermediaries, ensuring a **fast and scalable** system.
 Communication supported is unicast and broadcast.
 Multicast is not directly supported in this version, but potentially in the future it can.